tomjoht/tomjoht.github.io/_posts/2016/4/2016-04-24-shape-of-a-modern-technical-communication-organization.md

 ---
 title: "Recording of STC-SV presentation on the Shape of a Modern Technical Communication Organization, by Sanborn Hodgkins"
-categories: [general]
+categories: [general, podcasts]
 keywords: roles, technical writing, tech comm organization, sanborn hodgkins, vmware
 summary: "Sanborn Hodgkins gave a presentation to the STC Silicon Valley chapter called <i>Shape of a Modern Technical Communication Organization</i> on April 18.
-In the presentation, she highlights the variety of roles -- editor, videographer, information architect, content strategist, manager, writer, tools developer, and others -- that tech comm organizations need to thrive. "
+In the presentation, she highlights the variety of roles &mdash; editor, videographer, information architect, content strategist, manager, writer, tools developer, and others &mdash; that tech comm organizations need to thrive. "
 thumb: shapeorgthumb.png
 ---